MrBlackHat115/Basic-Ethical-Hacking-lab/README.md

 # Fundamental Knowledge

-1. Operating Systems: Understanding how processes, files, users, and permissions are managed is essential.
+1. **Operating Systems:** Understanding how processes, files, users, and permissions are managed is essential.
 Mastery of Linux and Windows helps identify vulnerabilities like misconfigured services, privilege escalation, rootkits, or malware.

-2. Networking: All communication happens through networks.
-Understanding networking fundamentals like IP addressing, ports, protocols, and routing helps identify vulnerabilities like sniffing, man-in-the-middle (MitM) attacks, DDoS, or open service exploitation.
+2. **Networking:** All communication happens through networks.
+Understanding networking fundamentals, such as IP addressing, ports, protocols, and routing, helps identify vulnerabilities like sniffing, man-in-the-middle (MitM) attacks, DDoS attacks, or open service exploitation.

-3. Programming & Scripting: All applications and services are built using programming languages.
-Understanding programming and scripting (Python, Bash, PowerShell) helps identify vulnerabilities like buffer overflows, SQL injection, command injection, or weak automation scripts.
+3. **Programming & Scripting:** All applications and services are built using programming languages.
+Understanding programming and scripting languages (such as Python, Bash, and PowerShell) helps identify vulnerabilities, including buffer overflows, SQL injection, command injection, and weakly automated scripts.

 # Tools